The SMS Marketer’s Guide to Conversational Commerce 2.0

 Interestingly enough, we've found that messages with the lowest EPM came from customer winback campaigns.

-But get this: unsubscribes are actually a good thing.
+And contrary to popular belief, some unsubscribes are actually a good thing.
 They keep your marketing lists clean and ensure that you’re only sending messages to consumers who are actually interested in your products.
 That keeps your marketing spend low and your other metrics (like engagement and EPM) high.

 The average brand sends 1 SMS message per week.